 Welcome to my Classroom!

-This will be my 4th year teaching Reading Foundations at Coon Rapids High School.
-I have been teaching in the school district since 2003, mostly as a special education teacher.
+This will be my 5th year teaching Reading Foundations at Coon Rapids High School.
+I have been teaching in the school district since 2003 in various buildings.
 Prior to teaching, I attended college at St. Benedict's/St. John's where I earned my BA in Psychology.
 I then went on to continue my education at the University of Minnesota, where I worked toward my Master's degree in Special Education.
 While teaching special education I decided to go back one more time for my K-12 Reading License and am now focused on teaching reading here at CRHS.
-Reading is critical as it impacts other subject areas that students participate in and it helps your mind grow!
+Reading comprehension is critical as it impacts other subject areas that students participate in all throughout high school and beyond!

-When I am not teaching I enjoy getting outdoors to walk, hike, kayak, or just observe nature.
+When I am not teaching I enjoy getting outdoors to walk my dog, hike, garden, or just observe nature.
 I enjoy reading biographies, autobiographies, and memoirs ... especially stories of perseverance!
 I also love to laugh, so working with teens is perfect! :)

 I look forward to meeting each of my new students this year and catching up with students I may have had last year!

 Please feel free to call or email with questions.